Ericsson/ecaudit/README.md

 * Marcus Olsson
 * Ted Petersson
 * Pushpendra Rajpoot
+* Tommy Stendahl

 ## License

-Copyright 2018-22 Telefonaktiebolaget LM Ericsson
+Copyright 2018-23 Telefonaktiebolaget LM Ericsson

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.